 The impact of color on people has long been known.
 Marketers have successfully used it for the last few decades.
 According to the US research, buying a product 85% of purchasers choose something because of its color.
 So you need to note that a proper selection of a color palette is an important UX/UI factor.

-Wrong color contrast, generally unsuitable colors and disregard for the peculiarities of a target audience are the most common mistakes.
+Wrong color contrast, generally unsuitable colors and disregard for the peculiarities of a target audience is the most common mistakes.
 Always match colors that complement each other and don’t create eye discomfort.
 Depending on a website’s theme, you should also understand that a certain palette can be more appropriate from the UI perspective.
 For example, the websites of financial and insurance institutions are often made in shades of blue.

 How to fix mistakes: Watch video sessions on how users behave on your website.
 Discover why people are leaving the website.

-20. Technical optimization
+20. Technical optimization issue

 Despite being a purely technical factor, this position on our list has a big and direct impact on UI/UX.
 The first technical issue worth mentioning is website load speed.
 According to the research, the standard average load speed is 2 seconds.
 The longer it takes to load the website, the higher chances that a customer will leave to a competitor.